AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: FE 7.2.8 DS Refined_Post is evaluated right before Post and if either is False Assertions.Assertion_Error is raised

+.. _etu-refined_postcondition_aspects-ds:

 .. centered:: **Verification Rules**

+.. _tu-refined_postcondition_aspects-08:

-#.
-The precondition of a subprogram declaration and its Refined Postcondition
-   together imply the postcondition of the declaration, that is:
+8. The precondition of a subprogram declaration and its Refined Postcondition together imply the postcondition of the declaration, that is:

    (Precondition and Refined Postcondition) -> Postcondition